China dissident Liu's condition critical, breathing failing, hospital says

 The announcement suggested a significant deterioration in Liu's health since early on Wednesday, when the hospital said he was being treated for worsening liver function, septic shock and organ dysfunction.

-Rights groups and Western government have urged China to allow Liu and his wife, Liu Xia, to leave the country to be treated abroad, as Liu has said he wants to.
+Rights groups and Western governments have urged China to allow Liu and his wife, Liu Xia, to leave the country to be treated abroad, as Liu has said he wants.

-But the government has warned against interference in its internal affairs and has said Liu is getting the best care possible and is being treated by renowned Chinese cancer experts.
+But the government has warned against interference and has said Liu is being treated by renowned Chinese cancer experts.

+Liu's international counsel Jared Genser told Reuters that getting him out of China for treatment was a realistic possibility if approval was granted soon.

+"But time is of the essence," he said.
+"Every moment that passes makes that possibility more difficult.

+A White House official said U.S. President Donald Trump raised Liu's case in a July 2 telephone call with Chinese President Xi Jinping, while the U.S. national security adviser, H.R.
+McMaster, raised it with his Chinese counterpart at the G20 meeting last week.

+John Kamm, of the San Francisco-based Dui Hua Foundation, which promotes prisoners' rights in China, said that based on what he had heard from official and unofficial sources, "I do not think the chance that (Liu) will be allowed to leave China for medical treatment is big".

-The state-backed Global Times tabloid said the "confrontational tone" of those in the West voicing their opinions on Liu failed to focus on his illness.
+China's state-backed Global Times tabloid said the "confrontational tone" of those in the West voicing their opinions on Liu failed to focus on his illness.

-"China has already taken the feelings of relevant Western forces into consideration, and has no obligation to meet their unreasonable demands," it said in an English-language editorial on Wednesday.
+"China has already taken the feelings of relevant Western forces into consideration, and has no obligation to meet their unreasonable demands," it said.

-The government allowed two foreign doctors, from the United States and Germany, to visit Liu on Saturday and they later said they considered it was safe for him to be moved overseas, but any move should be done as quickly as possible.
+The government allowed two foreign doctors, from the United States and Germany, to visit Liu on Saturday and they later said they considered it was safe for him to be moved overseas.

 After the doctors' Sunday statement, China released short videos of their visit, apparently taken without their knowledge, in which the German doctor appeared to praise the care Liu had received.